Healthcare Administration

 Biostatistician

 The primary premise of the work of a biostatistician is to turn data into knowledge.
 They use mathematical principles, statistical analysis, and specialty software to examine large data sets.
+Sometimes biostatisticians will even be involved in designing the data collection process, but they will often simply analyze data collected through other means.

 Clinical Documentation Specialist